lupyuen/lupyuen.github.io/src/unicorn.md

   >
 }

 /// Send and Sync for ELF Context.
-Needed for `lazy_static` unsafe impl Send for ElfContext {}
+Needed for `Lazy` unsafe impl Send for ElfContext {}
 unsafe impl Sync for ElfContext {}
 ```